KateiRen/TonUINO-in-a-Toniebox/docs/scripts.md

-# Some scripts to get going
+# Some scripts to help managing SD card content

 The scripts are prepared to run in a jupyter notebook.